 Harvey Elliott transfer news: Aston Villa in advanced talks to sign Liverpool midfielder on loan with obligation to buy

-Aston Villa are in advanced talks to sign Liverpool midfielder Harvey Elliott on loan with an obligation to buy; the package being discussed between the two clubs is worth £35m; Elliott is awaiting permission to travel to for his medical
+Aston Villa are in advanced talks to sign Liverpool midfielder Harvey Elliott on loan with an obligation to buy; the package being discussed between the two clubs is worth £35m; Elliott has been permission to travel to Birmingham for his medical

 Aston Villa are in advanced talks with Liverpool over the signing of Harvey Elliott on loan with an obligation to buy.

-Sky Sports News understands there is a verbal agreement between the clubs and Elliott is awaiting permission to travel for his medical.
+Sky Sports News understands there is a verbal agreement between the clubs and Elliott has been permitted to travel to Birmingham to undergo a medical.

 The package being discussed is worth £35m for the 22-year-old.